blytkerchan/blytkerchan.github.io/_posts/2016-05-21-technocracy.markdown

 comments: true
 date: 2016-05-21 17:48:27+00:00
 layout: post
-permalink: /blog/2016/05/technocracy/
-slug: technocracy
 title: Technocracy
 wordpress_id: 3883
 categories:
   - Software Development
   - Software Engineering
 tags:
   - technocracy
 ---

 In a discussion with a "Product Owner" recently, I told him I take a more technocratic approach to project management than they did.
 We discussed different project management styles for the next hour or so.